ibm-cloud-docs/assistant-data/dialog-runtime.md

 If you are using version 1.3 of the product, see [Disambiguation in v1.3](#dialog-runtime-disambiguation-v13) instead.
 The way disambiguation works changed slightly between releases.
 {: important}

 When you enable disambiguation, you instruct your assistant to ask users for help when it finds that more than one dialog node can respond to their input.
-Instead of guessing which node to process, your assistant shares a list of the top node options with the user, and asks the user to pick the right one.
+Instead of guessing which node to process, your assistant shares a list of the best node options with the user, and asks the user to pick the right one.

 ![Shows a sample conversation between a user and the assistant, where the assistant asks for clarification from the user.](images/disambig-demo.png)